myrobotzone/owi-arm-dotnet/README.md

 # owi-arm-dotnet

-A .NET portable class library that implements the [OWI-007 Robotic Arm parallel port protocol](http://notbrainsurgery.livejournal.com/38622.html).
+A .NET 6 library that implements the [OWI-007 Robotic Arm parallel port protocol](http://notbrainsurgery.livejournal.com/38622.html).
 Tested on Windows 10 using [USB Controlled Robotic Arm Kit](http://www.maplin.co.uk/p/usb-controlled-robotic-arm-kit-a37jn)

-## Release 1.5 ##

-### Installing the robotic arm USB driver, under Windows
+## Installing the robotic arm USB driver, under Windows

-Before operating the arm, ensure that you have the correct USB driver installed.
-For instructions, see [how to install a usb driver for the owi robotic arm](https://myrobot.zone/blog/post/2016/04/29/how-to-install-a-usb-driver-for-the-owi-robotic-arm.aspx) page.
+Before operating the arm, ensure that you have the correct USB driver installed, as follows (based on [WinUSB (Winusb.sys) installation for developers](https://learn.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb-installation)):

+1. Plug in the arm to the host system.
+2. Open Device Manager and locate the device.
+3. Select and hold (or right-click) the device and select **Update driver software...** from the context menu.
+4. In the wizard, select **Browse my computer for driver software.**
+5. Select **Let me pick from a list of device drivers on my computer.**
+6. From the list of device classes, select **Universal Serial Bus devices.**
+7. The wizard displays WinUsb Device.
+Select **ADB Device** to load the driver.

-### Code snippet
+## Code snippet
 The following code example demonstrates the API.
-It will at the same time and for 2 seconds, rotate the base clockwise, move the shoulder up and turn on the LED.
-After which all movement is stopped and the LED is turned off.
+It will rotate the base clockwise, move the shoulder up and turn on the LED.
+After 2 seconds all movement is stopped and the LED is turned off.

 ```csharp
 IOwiFactory factory = new OwiFactory();